MyParcelCOM/docs/content/PHP-SDK/_index.md

 ```

 ### Contracts
 Each service has contracts associated with it.
 A contract determines the price for the shipment and what options are available (eg 'sign on delivery').
+You can use our offered contracts or use a contract you have directly with the carrier you want to use.
 These contracts can be retrieved from a service.

 ```php
 // Get the contracts for this service.